 - Why should they apply to my job advert over any other company?

-50% said No, they wouldn’t apply for the job if a salary was not displayed.
+32% said they wouldn’t apply for the job if a salary was not displayed.

 We also asked them if they preferred all job adverts to disclose the full salary details.